 Big data bridges the gap between IoT and smart machines.
-These are large amounts of data generated from the communication of machines and sensors and Industrial IoT gateways (or edge gateways) can be used to process this data in real time.
+These large amounts of data generated from the machines and sensors can be used for storage, analysis and proactive monitoring.

 IXON Cloud is the most complete Industrial IoT platform for machine builders and has a lot to offer to create smart machines, from edge to cloud:

-- Set up your own IoT portal in your own corporate identity with just a few clicks;
+- Set up your own IoT portal in your own corporate identity in just a few clicks;

 - Connect quickly and securely to machines via plug & play VPN gateways;

 - Control your robots and HMIs from behind your desk;

 - Access your PLC web servers and peripherals as if you were standing next to the machine;

 - Collect machine data and build dashboards to create insights;